LOADING

 by Tanya April 27, 2014

-I’m noticing that some people use “smart” words without realizing how stupid they sound.
+I’m noticing that some people use “smart” words without realising how stupid they sound.

 Some of these everyday phrases make the speaker sound unintelligent because they lack originality, or just show mental laziness.

-These pseudo-intellectuals are everywhere, but it’s office meetings, where they all come together.
+These pseudo-intellectuals are everywhere, but it’s the office meetings where they all come together.

 According to new research, using unnecessarily big words, make people think you’re even dumber.